Dartas22/Stacja-Pogodwa-Pi/README.md

-# Stacja-Pogodwa-Pi
+# Weather-Station-Pi
-Stacja pogodowa na Raspberry Pi 4 model B, która odczytuje i wyświetla temperaturę pomieszczenia oraz podaje dane pogodowe odczytane z prognozy pogody.
+Weather station for Raspberry Pi 4 model B, which reads and displays the room temperature and provides weather data read from the weather forecast.